-The Center for Grief Recovery in Chicago, IL is a full-service counseling center helping persons who are dealing with emotionally intense experiences such as grief, loss, trauma, depression or abuse.
+The Center for Grief Recovery in Chicago, Illinois is a full-service counseling center helping persons who are dealing with emotionally intense experiences such as grief, loss, trauma, depression or abuse.

 Hospice of West Alabama is a non-profit, community-based hospice provider.
 One of the oldest hospices in Alabama, HOWA understands the physical, emotional and spiritual continuum of care that's needed during the final stages of life.

-The Institute for the Study and Treatment of Loss in Warwick, RI has a dedicated staff of experienced and licensed clinicians who offer professional outpatient mental health services for a wide variety of issues, including grief and loss, coping with bereavement, illness and injury, anxiety and stress, and depression.
+The Institute for the Study and Treatment of Loss in Warwick, Rhode Island, has a dedicated staff of experienced and licensed clinicians who offer professional outpatient mental health services for a wide variety of issues, including grief and loss, coping with bereavement, illness and injury, anxiety and stress, and depression.

 The Surviving Spouse Support Group has one goal: to fill in the gap where military life ends, and a new normal begins.

 Brief Encounters is a nonprofit, nonsectarian group for parents whose babies have died before, during, or after birth.
 Brief Encounters provides meetings in the greater Portland, Oregon, area and local phone support.
 This website is available to parents around the world.
 Staff may not be able to return calls outside of the greater Portland area, although other resources, including newsletters, are available to the general public.